srujana-egov/pgr_on_digit3.0/Developer_Guide/Step 0: Generate Project.md

 WorkflowProcessCode=PGR6 \
   --global-property=apis,models,supportingFiles
 ````
-Replace these flags as per the project you are genereating:
+Replace these flags as per the project you are generating:

-Geberal project configuration:
+##General project configuration:
 packageName
 servicePackage
 groupId